 Sheep wool insulation moderates and handles moisture better than other products, and requires less than 10% of the energy to produce.

-Oregon Shepherd loose sheep wool insulation is a mix of raw sheep wool from U.S. sheep farms, and pre-consumer recycled content from natural woolen mills (textile scraps, no synthetic dyes included).
+Oregon Shepherd loose sheep wool insulation is a mix of raw sheep wool from U.S. sheep farms, and post industrial recycled content from natural woolen mills (textile scraps, no synthetic dyes included).
 The percentages of raw wool and recycled content vary over time depending upon input streams.

 Netting may be included at a nominal cost to hold wool in place.